Welcome to the

 and

-the angular momentum (
+momentum (

 impulsmoment).